 Presumptuous sins are those in which we rely on ourselves (our might, our wisdom, our knowledge, our understanding) and act, despite what God says on the matter.

-As Passover approaches, let us repeat David's heartfelt supplication [from Psalms 19:13]:
+As Passover approaches, let us repeat David's heartfelt supplication [from Psalm 19:13]:

 Keep back Your servant from presumptuous sins; let them not have dominion over me.